qwc-services/qwc-services.github.io/src/release_notes/QwcDockerUpgradeNotes.md

+# Updating to qwc-permalink-service-v2025.03.19

+Due to a DB schema change required by `qwc-permalink-service-v2025.03.19`, make sure you are also using `qwc-base-db-migrate-v2025.03.19` or newer.

 # Updating to qwc-map-viewer-demo-v2025.03.06

 The `qwc-map-viewer-demo` images have been replaced by the `qwc-map-viewer` images (without the `-demo` suffix).
 Reference this image instead in your `docker-compose.yml`: